umitproject/network-scanner/share/doc/umit/src/under_the_roof.rst

 Easter Eggs
 -----------

-Yes, there are easter eggs in Umit.
+Yes, there are easter eggs in Umit Network Scanner.
 Go find them!